greg45/greg45/README.md

 - 🚀 Languages I love: C++, Rust, Go, and a sprinkle of Python
 - 🛠️ What I do: System design and performance optimization
-- 👀 I’m interested in: Web3, Cryptography, and Cyperpunk
+- 👀 I’m interested in: Web3, Cryptography, and Cyberpunk
 - 🤝 Let’s connect: Always open to collaboration, code reviews, and sharing knowledge

 _“Code is like humor.
 When you have to explain it, it’s bad.”_ – Cory House